MediaVerse-Project/mediaverse-node/README.md

 - kong-migration - In this sub-directory, there is the .env file that should be set for the KONG GW postgres DB to bootstrap

-The following parameters should be set (default values are proposed below - can use these with no problem):
+The following parameters should be set (default values are proposed below):

 ```sh
 KONG_DATABASE=postgres